josephmontes/VAA/README.md

 #### NOTES
 - Not as many quintessential power threats as I was expecting after seeing the first list, but it definitely feels like there is a power-skew to the hitters on this list
-- I found that the overall wOBA (not just on 4-Seam Fastballs) for this group of hitters is higher than the first group of hitters, supporting the notion that these may be more power type of guys
+  - I found that the overall wOBA (not just on 4-Seam Fastballs) for this group of hitters is higher (0.347) than the first group of hitters (0.344), supporting the notion that these hitters may have more power-type of bats
-  - 0.344 vs. 0.347
-- Additionally, they have a higher HR rate than the guys on the first list
+    - To further support this, I found that this list of players has a higher HR rate (3.8%) than the guys on the first list (3.3%)
-  - 3.3% vs. 3.8%
-- the next year overall wOBA (not just on 4-Seam Fastballs) for these groups of hitters: .338 vs. .329!
   - I wish that I had access to attack angle and hand position numbers because I would bet that this second list of hitters has a steeper attack angle and lower hand positioning
-- I did find a hint that attack angle could be a factor
+    - However, I did find a hint that attack angle could be a factor
-  - The Flyball% for the 2nd list is 28.3% and the first list is 25.6%!
+      - I found that the Flyball% for this 2nd list is 28.3% and the first list is 25.6%!

-- This is the stat that made sense of why this trend is happening: it is to counter all the launch angle efforts by the batter and counter the increasing Homerun enivornment created in the last 5 seasons
-- lower K rate supported by lower whiff rate
-- Also, I found that the BB rate was slightly higher for the first group at 9.2% vs. 8.7%
-  - the whole idea of this analysis is that VAA on 4-Seam Fastballs make them harder to hit because they arent breaking as you would expect
-  - this implies that you have to see the ball better and a higher walk rate insinuates that these guys are seeing the ball better
-    - Also, I found that the K rate was 19.7% vs. 22.4% supported by a 21.5% vs. 24.4% whiff rate

 ### PLAYER SPOTLIGHT
 - I will look at the 21 hitters that were on both lists
 - I will divide them by the ones whose 'g_wOBA' declined from season to season vs. those whose 'g_wOBA' improved